by EVELIN MAZA, June 27, 2018

 Green tea: an overview

-Green tea comes from the plant Camellia sinensis, and it contains large amount of polyphenols, which are the elements responsible for its protective qualities.
+Health benefits of green tea comes from the plant Camellia sinensis, and it contains large amount of polyphenols, which are the elements responsible for its protective qualities.

 The four main polyphenols: epicatechin (EC), epicatechin-3-gallate (ECG), epigallocatechin (EGC), and epigallocatechin-3-gallate (EGCG) (3).
 EGCG has proven to produce the most powerful effects!